jack-repos/martani/README.md

-"# martani"
+# martani
 This is for test purpose.
 Next line of text.

-Line to remove.
+Line for staged state.